Social Studies Courses

 The World History courses will begin with a review of the Renaissance, the Reformation, European exploration and colonization, the Age of Reason, and the Enlightenment.

-Additional: Course covers Modern World History graduation requirement; course only available in the 9th grade.
+Additional: Course only available in the 9th grade.

 -